 The next morning, Joyce brought the Detective another bone Bo dug up in her garden.
 "I know it wasn't there when I planted the seeds.
 "They look human, so I thought you better check them out."

 Detective Hall held open an evidence bag and Joyce put the bone inside.
 He thanked her for being such a considerate citizen of Bardstown and sent the bone to a forensic anthropologist in Painesville, hoping their report will help his case.
 Later in the day, he got word that the bone is human with traces of lye, and sulfuric acid on them.

 Elmer called in to report Bo dug up a skull buried under his porch.
 When word got out about that gruesome fact, others around the town reported bones Bo had dug up in their yard.
 Everyone thought they were just animals, but now they found out that may not be the case.

-In Plainville, Forensics Pathology checked the head for any evidence on how the victim died.
-Why did the murderers leave the skull intact was still a mystery, but now they knew for sure Marty was shot twice to the back of his head with one bullet still embedded in the skull.
+In Plainville, Forensics Pathologist, Andy Hensley, checked the head for any evidence of how the victim died.
+Why did the murderer leave the skull intact was still a mystery, but now they knew for sure Marty was shot twice to the back of his head with one bullet still embedded in the skull.
 Either the murderer was sloppy, or he wanted to be found.
 "Maybe we can get some fingerprints off of that bullet, if not, we have the gun that'll show this bullet came from there."

-Detective Hall walked back to the holding cell, stared Todd directly in his eye to ask, “Your dog has been busy gathering evidence, digging up bones all over Bardstown.
-He's dug up Marty's skull which makes me wonder what you know about this?
+Detective Hall walked back to the holding cell and stared Todd directly in the eye to ask, “Your dog has been busy gathering evidence, digging up bones all over Bardstown.
+Now, he's dug up Marty's skull which makes me wonder what you know about this.
 We're also tracing the fingerprints found on the bullet embedded in his skull.
 What do you know about all of this?”

 Written for "The Bard's Hall Contest"